mozsearch/mozsearch/docs/analysis.md

 * For enumeration constants, the symbol is `F_<${enum_symbol}>_${constant_name}`.

+* For files (for includes), the symbol prefix is `FILE_` and the following normalization rules apply.
+See `mangleFile` in `MozsearchIndexer.cpp` for more rationale,
+  - Any character that is not alphanumeric, `_` or `/` gets uppercase hex escaped with a prefix of `@`.
+So "path/foo.h" becomes `FILE_path/foo@2Eh`.
+  - Generated files get an extra prefix of `${PLATFORM}@` is addition to the `__GENERATED__/` path prefix.
+So for the example of "path/foo.h" if it were generated on windows, the symbol would be `FILE_windows@__GENERATED__/path/foo@2Eh`.
+    - The platform prefix is reusing the logic from `mangleLocation` which was intended to avoid hash collisions for things that aren't equivalent, but this probably could be re-thought to factor in types and whether merge-analyses ends up merging things.
+Right now it creates diverging symbols that potentially don't need to diverge.

 Note that in some cases, the symbol for a C++ identifier might vary from one platform to another.
 For example, a function signature that includes `uint64_t` produces a different mangled name on macOS and Linux.
 In such cases, if